- Schedule of Classes - February 7, 2022 7:27PM EST

 When Offered Fall.

-Prerequisites/Corequisites Prerequisites: SPAN 2095 or permission of instructor required.
+Prerequisites/Corequisites Prerequisite: SPAN 2095 or permission of instructor required.

 Breadth Requirement (HB)